 That December, I was sent for a new test called a barium swallow—an X-ray test for which I had to drink a chalky fluid so the doctors could watch it go down and try to see what was wrong.
 I regurgitated the fluid right away.
 The doctor told me that’s when he knew “something big” was going on.
 He said he thought it was a condition called achalasia, a rare swallowing disorder.
 After all that time without any answers, just to hear a word that described what I had was a relief.

 That doctor referred me to the University of Iowa to explore treatment options.
 They did more tests just to make sure—including a test that required keeping a tube down my throat for 24 hours; it was so unbearable, I ripped it out after five.
 The doctors there wanted to do a surgery called a Heller myotomy.
-My mom wanted a second opinion, so she did some research and found a Yahoo! support group for achalasia and got the name of a specialist.
+My mom wanted a second opinion, so she did some research and found a Yahoo! support group for achalasia and got the name of a specialist.”

 “When Nick and his mother came to me, I immediately thought Nick’s symptoms were suggestive of achalasia, which is so rare it affects only about one in 100,000 people.
 The esophagus loses its ability to squeeze, and the sphincter between the esophagus and the stomach doesn’t open properly when the patient swallows, so food stays in the esophagus, causing patients to regurgitate.
 I ordered another barium swallow and a test called esophageal manometry (in which a tube placed in the esophagus measures the contractions as the patient swallows) to confirm the diagnosis.

 Because we don’t know what causes achalasia, we don’t know how to cure it, but surgery can take care of the symptoms.
 The Heller myotomy is a laparoscopic procedure in which a surgeon makes five small incisions to access the valve between the esophagus and stomach and open it up (like opening the end of a funnel), which allows food and liquid to descend by gravity.
 Nick and his mom were smart to find a specialist to do this operation.
 Because achalasia is so rare, most surgeons may have done only one or two of these procedures in their whole career, but specialists have done hundreds—and the more you practice this operation, the better the results.

 The morning after the procedure, I went to Nick’s room and gave him a glass of water to drink.
 He was tentative, but then I saw sheer surprise in his eyes as he kept drinking and drinking and drinking—that was very gratifying.
-A young person like Nick might need some additional treatment later on because the symptoms can sometimes recur, so I have him send me e-mails every once in a while to tell me how he’s doing.
+A young person like Nick might need some additional treatment later on because the symptoms can sometimes recur, so I have him send me e-mails every once in a while to tell me how he’s doing.”

-What I told Dr. Patti after the surgery was, “Thank you for giving me my life back.”
+“What I told Dr. Patti after the surgery was, ‘Thank you for giving me my life back.’
 That was the best way I could put it.
 If there hadn’t been a treatment for this, I don’t know what I would have done.
 I got out of the hospital the next day, and the first real food I had was macaroni and cheese.
 It was awesome!

 Now I eat slowly, take a heartburn pill every day, and stay away from certain foods, like rice and bread, that still give me trouble.
 But if I have any big problems in the future, I have faith that Dr. Patti can fix them.
-Right now, I’m just grateful to be a young guy living his life again.
+Right now, I’m just grateful to be a young guy living his life again.”

 “At work, I started noticing these small, dull aches, like a toothache, in the back left side of my mouth.
 I also started getting headaches that would last only a few seconds.
 I’d had a root canal following an infection that summer, so when these pains went on for about three weeks, I went back to my dentist.
 But he couldn’t find anything wrong.

 Throughout the fall, the headaches came more often, and my teeth and neck started to hurt—always on the left side.
 I went back to my dentist; he guessed the problem might be a wisdom tooth, so he extracted my top left one.
 The week before Christmas, I started getting these incredible episodes of jabbing pain, like someone was stabbing me in the jaw with an ice pick.
 Two days before Christmas Eve, I got a stab of pain so bad that I passed out.
 That night, I made an appointment with my family doctor, who checked me for everything, including swine flu.
 He couldn’t find anything wrong, but when I mentioned the root canal and infection, he prescribed an antibiotic and a painkiller.
 I remember that night crying hysterically because no one could tell me what was going on.

 I have three young kids, but I was barely able to celebrate Christmas that year.
 I spent the day crying on the couch, but I didn’t want to go to the emergency room on the holiday.
 When we went to the ER the next morning, the stabbing pain was so intense, I felt like I was being electrocuted every few minutes.
 My heart was racing, and my blood pressure was through the roof.
 They tested me for stroke and heart attack and gave me an MRI, a CAT scan, everything—all negative.
-Four hours later, I was saying to the doctor, “You can’t tell me everything’s OK,” and I showed where the pain was by stretching my hand to cover my left temple, jaw, and the spot under my nose.
-At that exact moment another doctor was passing by, and when he saw me make that gesture he said, “Sweetheart, could you do that again?”
-When I did, he said, “Have you ever heard of trigeminal neuralgia?”
+Four hours later, I was saying to the doctor, ‘You can’t tell me everything’s OK,’ and I showed where the pain was by stretching my hand to cover my left temple, jaw, and the spot under my nose.
+At that exact moment another doctor was passing by, and when he saw me make that gesture he said, ‘Sweetheart, could you do that again?’
+When I did, he said, ‘Have you ever heard of trigeminal neuralgia?’
 I said no; I couldn’t even pronounce it.
-And he asked, “Is the pain ever triggered by something like feeling wind on your face?” and I said, “Oh my God, yes!!”
+And he asked, ‘Is the pain ever triggered by something like feeling wind on your face?’ and I said, ‘Oh my God, yes!!’
 So he recommended a neurologist.
 To this day, I don’t know who that doctor was, but he saved my life.

-I started reading everything I could find online about trigeminal neuralgia, and that’s how I heard about a surgery at Johns Hopkins that could cure it.
+I started reading everything I could find online about trigeminal neuralgia, and that’s how I heard about a surgery at Johns Hopkins that could cure it.”

 “By the time Diane saw me, she was desperately looking for lasting relief as well as confirmation that she did have trigeminal neuralgia (TN).
 Her description—the sharp, stabbing pain, the episodic nature of it, the kinds of triggers—was definitely of the classic symptoms, believed to be caused by an artery pressing against the face’s trigeminal nerve.
 As that artery pulsates over the years, it wears away the nerve’s insulation (called myelin) until it exposes the nerve endings, resulting in extreme pain.

-TN isn’t common, but it’s been known for a long time—it’s mentioned in the novel Moby-Dick by its other name, tic douloureux.
+TN isn’t common, but it’s been known for a long time—it’s mentioned in the novel Moby Dick by its other name, tic douloureux.
 It’s also been called the suicide disease, because the pain makes some people want to kill themselves.
 In med school, we get only small excerpts on TN, buried among the many other things that cause facial pain, so it’s understandable that Diane’s doctors had missed it.

 I ordered a high-resolution MRI, which indicated Diane’s vessel was compressing the nerve, and I talked with her about a surgical procedure called microvascular decompression, which I typically recommend for younger patients like her because it’s the most durable treatment.
 We did Diane’s procedure that July, and it involved making an incision behind the ear, opening a small piece of bone, then lifting the artery off the nerve and placing a Teflon cushion between them.
 Diane’s artery was actually pressing so hard that when I released it, I found it had left a little dent in the nerve.
-Most patients are groggy after surgery, but I remember Diane opening her eyes and literally crying for joy.
+Most patients are groggy after surgery, but I remember Diane opening her eyes and literally crying for joy.”

-I’ll never forget waking up and saying, “I can’t believe the pain is gone!” and Dr. Lim just smiling from ear to ear.
+“I’ll never forget waking up and saying, ‘I can’t believe the pain is gone!’ and Dr. Lim just smiling from ear to ear.
 I felt like my face was whole again.
 Dr. Lim said when he opened me up, the vessels were pressing my nerve so badly that they could have been that way for a long time, so I believe the root canal exacerbated the whole thing.

 And now, I’m perfect.
 There was a time I never envisioned myself being able to smile again and enjoy my family.
 Since the surgery, I’ve started getting really healthy and going to the gym five days a week.
-I don’t even have to take pain medicine anymore—I’m that cured!
+I don’t even have to take pain medicine anymore—I’m that cured!”